n8urm8/react-canvas-charts/README.md

 ### Note - This package is still in early development

 React Canvas Charts is a streaming-friendly charting library built on React, TypeScript, and the HTML5 canvas element.
 The package ships reusable chart primitives (surface, layers, overlays).

-The repository contains two primary targets:

-- `src/components/Chart` – the publishable library source.
-It exposes the chart surface, layer primitives, toolbar, cursor tooling, and utilities for building custom visualizations.
-Consumers import from this path when bundling the library for npm distribution.
-- Development demo (root Vite app) – a local-only playground located at the repository root (`src/`, `main.tsx`, `src/pages/**`).
-It consumes the chart components directly from source to exercise scenarios during development; it is not part of the published package.
+Check out the [documentation page](https://react-canvas-charts.netlify.app) for information and an interactive demo.

 ## Features